-There is no universal definition of a nontraditional student.
-However, demographic information gives perspective to the typical School of Professional and Continuing Studies (SPCS) student.
+There is no universal definition of a non-traditional student.
+However, demographic information gives perspective to the typical SPCS student.
 Entry data indicates that the average student age is 37.
-Although the majority of students have traditionally been men, the number of women in the program is slowly increasing, with women accounting for 46% of enrollments in 2015, and over ~50% of students in 2017 and 2018.
+Although the majority of students have traditionally been men, the number of women in the program is slowly increasing, with women accounting for 46% of enrollments in 2015, and over $\sim 50\%$ of students in 2017 and 2018.
 Experience levels and goals of women are similar to those of the male students.